TERMS AND CONDITIONS for Online Courses and Awards

 4.2 Prices are liable to change at any time, but there will be no price change on a course for which you have received an order confirmation.

 5. CANCELLATIONS/REFUNDS POLICY –If The Client wishes to cancel their place(s) on a course, Educating for Equality Ltd must be informed in writing no less than 30 days prior to the course, to prevent The Client from incurring charges.
 If The Client wishes to cancel their place(s) on a course between 30 and 7 days before a conference, the cancellation notice must be submitted in writing and a 25% administration fee will be applied.
 If cancellations occur less than seven days prior to a conference taking place, full charges apply.
 Please note that course fees cannot be refunded due to non-attendance on the day.
 Even if the conference place is ‘free’, please submit a cancellation notice in writing.
 Exceptions to these timescales and charges are entirely at the discretion of Educating for Equality Ltd. A ‘Transfer’ of a booking may be made to another agreed date, subject to availability and at the discretion of Educating for Equality Ltd, however we reserve the right to charge an administration fee of 10% for alterations.
+Fees paid in respect of awards are non-refundable.

 6. Our liability

-6.1 Our liability for losses you suffer as a result of us breaking this agreement is strictly limited to the course fee you paid.
+6.1 Our liability for losses you suffer as a result of us breaking this agreement is strictly limited to the fee you paid.

 6.2 This does not include or limit in any way our liability: